 How to apply

-Applications to the Career Year program are accepted during the summer with a typical due date in mid-August.
-As a part of the application process, you will need to submit a current copy of your resume.
+Applications for the 2021-22 Career Year Program are being accepted until Aug.
+31, 2021.
+As a part of the application process, you will need to submit a current copy of your resume and complete the Career Year Application.

-If you have any questions about the Career Year program, please contact Annabel Khouri (email@example.com).
+If you have any questions about the Career Year program, please contact Julie Gutheil at firstname.lastname@example.org.